-Walt Disney World may be in the middle of Florida but that doesn’t mean you can’t enjoy some island life.
 ‘Ohana Character Breakfast at Walt Disney World is a family style character dining experience located at Disney’s Polynesian Village Resort.
 It has a Hawaiian theme and focuses around the Lilo & Stich movie.
-I was so happy we added this to our Disney vacation.
-We loved it and had a great time enjoying the food and meeting the characters at the ‘Ohana character breakfast.
+Read on for our family review of the ‘Ohana Character breakfast.

 ‘Ohana means family and family means never left behind or forgotten

 -Lilo & Stitch

 From the minute we entered the Polynesian Village Resort we were surrounded by lush landscaping and the Hawaiian themed lobby.
 We arrived by monorail from the Magic Kingdom.(More on that later.)

 Like most Disney dining you must make reservations.
 The general rule is 180 days in advance.
 Yes, 180 days!
 If you know when you will go make a reservation.
 Most reservations allow cancellations up to 24 hours before so you can change this if you need to.

 We scheduled our meal as a brunch and on a rest day.
 This allowed us to sleep in a little, enjoy a big breakfast/lunch, and return to our hotel pool for the day.
 You do not have to stay at a resort to visit and dine there.